Gencaster/gencaster/README.md

   <img width="200" height="200" src="./docs/_static/logo.svg">
 </p>

-**Gencaster** is a non-linear audio streaming framework for real-time radiophonic experiences and live music and consists of multiple services.
+**Gencaster** is a non-linear audio streaming framework for real-time radiophonic experiences and live music.
+It consists of multiple services which represent all the necessary building blocks.

 The audio streams have a low latency (about 150ms) and can be listened to in any modern browser, and can dynamically render audio content based on a given *story graph* that can react to user input such as name, time, GPS position, or even microphone streaming after permissions have been granted.